Idionyx rhinoceroides

-Idionyx rhinoceroides is a species of dragonfly in the family Synthemistidae.
+Idionyx rhinoceroides is a species of dragonfly in the family Idionychidae.
 It is known only from a single female collected from type locality (Dhoni, Palakkad, Kerala) in the Western Ghats of India.

 Description

 It is a small dragonfly with emerald-green eyes.
 Its thorax is metallic emerald-green, coated with yellow hairs on dorsum.
 Humeral stripe is absent.
 There is a narrow oblique citron-yellow stripe traversing the spiracle and another bordering the lower part of metepimeron.
 Beneath the side is yellow, with an oblique bluish-black stripe and a triangular blackish-brown spot.
 Abdomen is black.
 The ventral borders of segments 2 and 3 are citron-yellow.

 This species can be easily distinguished from all other species by the unique shape of its vesicle.